 How can I get involved?

 Mooting is open to all University of Sheffield UG and PG students.
-Competitions are run through external student societies linked to the School, the Edward Bramley Law Society and the Bar Society.
-To participate you must be a member of one of these societies.
+Competitions are run through external student society, the Edward Bramley Law Society, which is linked to the School.
+To participate you must be a member of the society.

-There are Mooting sessions as part of our Employability and Skills Initiative, usually during Semester 1.
+There are Mooting sessions as part of our Employability and Skills Initiative.
 Check our E&SI event listings to see what sessions are coming up.